A learning model built on experience, research, and ongoing staff development

 - Emphasizes active learning, real relationships, and real-world applications of knowledge

 - Promotes college-readiness, skill development and post-secondary planning

 - Emphasizes community-building and student leadership

-Faculty Training and Collaboration
+Faculty training and collaboration

-- Ongoing Faculty Development - Regular professional development, reflective practice, and peer review activities bring MNOHS faculty together online and in person.
+- Ongoing faculty development – Regular professional development, reflective practice, and peer review activities bring MNOHS faculty together online and in person.

-MNOHS core staff has worked together in online education since 2005, and in some cases since 1997.
+Minnesota Online High School core staff has worked together in online education since 2005, and in some cases since 1997.
 We are recognized leaders in the field of online high school education, presenting at state, national, and international conferences, and conducting trainings for other educational institutions.

 Our program, courses, and expectations of faculty are aligned to the International Association for K-12 Online Learning (iNACOL) Standards for Quality Programs, Courses, and Teaching and are evaluated annually.